digitalcredentials/credential-status-manager-git/README.md

 ## Background

 Credentials are dynamic artifacts with a robust lifecycle that goes well beyond issuance.
 This lifecycle is liable to span revocation, suspension, and expiry, among other common states.
 Many proposals have been put forth to capture this model in Verifiable Credentials.
 One of the most mature specifications for this is [Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021).
-This library provides an implementation of this specification that leverages Git source control services like GitHub and GitLab for storage and authentication.
+This library provides an implementation of this specification that leverages Git services like GitHub and GitLab for storage and authentication.

 ## Install